Hit the Road and Implement Your Cybersecurity Roadmap

 By taking care with where you're heading when you hit the road, you can lay a foundation of continual growth for your cybersecurity roadmap.
 It’s in this spirit that I recommend you start with cyber hygiene.

 It’s easy to dismiss “cyber hygiene” as unimportant or less interesting.
 But without a specific definition, “cyber hygiene” is just a bumper sticker usually tossed out with some examples.
-(For example, "We all need better cyber hygiene managing administrative privilege.”)
+(To illustrate, "We all need better cyber hygiene so that we can align with PCI DSS," "We need to strengthen our cyber hygiene so that we can protect our sensitive patient data," and "We must make better cyber hygiene a key feature in our education environment.")

 At CIS, we’re one of the few to bring a specific definition and roadmap to this hygiene story through Implementation Groups.
-A definition becomes the basis for a plan along with a way to start measuring progress, communicate with management, and compare progress against others.
+A definition becomes the basis for a plan along with a way to start measuring progress, communicate with management, and compare progress against others in your industry.

 That’s why I recommend essential cyber hygiene, as embodied in Implementation Group 1 (IG1) of the CIS Controls.
-Our analysis is clear – there is tremendous security value in a set of foundational steps no matter how risky or complex your business situation.
+Our analysis is clear – there is tremendous security value in a set of foundational steps no matter how complex your business situation, sophisticated your industry's threat environment, or dynamic your compliance obligations.
 This is evident in CIS CDM v2.0.
 Indeed, by implementing IG1 Safeguards, you can defend against 77% of MITRE ATT&CK (sub-)techniques associated with today's top attack varieties.
 These include malware, ransomware, web application hacking, insider and privilege misuse, as well as targeted intrusions.

 Focus on Secure Configuration Management